Guess what endangered animal will be mingling with visitors at Quetico Provincial Park this summer. Need a hint?

 See it for yourself

 Come to Quetico Provincial Park for your own close encounter on Labour Day weekend.
-The ponies will meet you in the day-use area of the Dawson Lake Campground.
+The horses will meet you in the day-use area of the Dawson Lake Campground.